HelloCodeLuc/traffic_optimization/README.md

-This is a repository for Timathy and Lucas to work on the Simulator of Urban MObility (SUMO) This will be dedicated to Timathy and Lucas's Science fair project
+This is a repository for Timothy and Lucas to work on the Simulator of Urban MObility (SUMO) This will be dedicated to Timathy and Lucas's Science fair project

 (Due 01-02-2024)